-Today we are going to talk about the levels of investment and how they effect interactions with players, parents, coaches and officials.
+Today we are going to talk about the levels of investment and how they affect interactions with players, parents, coaches and officials.
 How invested are you and how does that affect your relationships and actions in softball?
-Now lets talk about that word investment.
+Now let’s talk about that word investment.
 As a player, what does your involvement in softball mean to you?
 What are you wanting to achieve or “get” from the game.
 Friends, a scholarship, to be in shape, maybe you want to play at a very high level such as national, pro or internationally.
 This can determine how involved you are and can affect your expectations of your team mates.
 If you are wanting a scholarship, you are probably spending extra time on the field or with private instructors and maybe you even play on more than one team.
 If you are simply wanting to meet friends, you are going to practices and games regularly and enjoying your experience.
 This is your investment in the game and your team.

-As a coach you need to determine if your investment in the game and your team is an investment in the outcome or the players.
+As a coach you need to determine if your softball investment in the game and your team is an investment in the outcome or the players.
 If your investment is in the outcome of the season, you might get frustrated with your players performance.
 Your drive might be to get more hits and to make sure your pitcher can shut down any team in order to get to and win the finals.
 You might shake your head every time there is an error or when a player strikes out.
 During a game, you might speak to your players in a way that you feel will get them to immediately perform better.